-Notes: Aggregate consumption pass-through coefficient, and decomposition into components according to equation (17), expressed as shares of total pass-through. $\pi^-$ and $\pi^+$ are short for the probabilities of the shock being negative or positive; $\Delta^c = \Delta \ln(c(\cdot))$ .
+Notes: Column 1 shows the aggregate consumption pass-through coefficient, columns 2-4 its decomposition into components according to equation (17), expressed as shares of total pass-through. $\pi^-$ and $\pi^+$ are short for the probabilities of the shock being negative or positive.
+Columns 5 and 6 show conditional pass-through coefficients for negative and positive shocks.